josephy02/elasticc_metrics/README.md

 [`sql_query_tom_db.py`](https://github.com/LSSTDESC/tom_desc/blob/main/sql_query_tom_db.py)
 from the DESC TOM's github archive.
 The latter file also has the relevant elasticc database schema.

+### Probabilistic metrics

+There is a database view, `elasticc_view_classifications_probmetrics`, that holds histograms of classification probabilities.
+This view took a very long time to generate, but is fast to query (you can pull the whole table down in several seconds).
+To use it, see `metric_querier.py`, and as an example, `avg_prob_vs_class_and_time.ipynb`.

 ### Confusion matrices

 [`sql_query_conf_matrices_objects.py`](https://github.com/LSSTDESC/elasticc_metrics/blob/main/sql_query_conf_matrices_objects.py)